deonna/ToDone/README.md

 using custom event listeners, using the backstack [which I didn't experiment with, but learned about after reading a few StackOverflow posts.

-- Filtering was hella tricky.
+- Filtering was tricky.
 When I introduced it, there were all sorts of event handling bugs as as result of the `TodosAdapter` returning the position index as if all the list items were displayed.
 I was able to resolve it by creating an `ArrayList<Integer>` contained the positions of the items that were supposed to be hidden and then grabbing the correct item based on that position.